I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

 Even if you are not a collector of depression glass, you probably have seen it.
 Maybe you were even served cake on a plate or coffee in a cup made of depression glass.

-Many of the pieces came in beautiful soft shades of green and a peachy pink.
-Probably, your mother or grandmother had at least one piece.
+Many of the pieces came in beautiful soft shades of green or a peach pink.
+Your mother or grandmother probably had at least one piece.

 The Depression Era started in 1929 in the United States and spread around the world.
 It lasted until the late 1930s and early 1940s.
 During this period, glass was produced inexpensively and was sometimes given away for free with the purchase of another product.

 This article will cover the following topics: